-Equity Monday: A global selloff, MURAL snags $23M, and two unicorns that can’t raise – TechCrunch
+Equity Monday: A global selloff, MURAL snags $23M and two unicorns that can’t raise – TechCrunch

 Good morning friends, and welcome back to TechCrunch’s Equity Monday, a short-form audio hit to kickstart your week.
-Regular Equity episodes still drop Friday morning, so if you’ve listened to the show over the years don’t worry — we’re not changing it in the slightest.
-(Here’s last week’s episode which took a look at The Athletic’s latest round, in case you missed it.)
+Regular Equity episodes still drop Friday morning, so if you’ve listened to the show over the years, don’t worry — we’re not changing it in the slightest.
+(Here’s last week’s episode, which took a look at The Athletic’s latest round, in case you missed it.)

 This Monday was a bit of a bad news run.
 The weekend was stuffed with news, not much of it good.